moodleou/moodle-qtype_pmatchjme/readme.md

 # Pattern match with JME editor question type [![Build Status](https://travis-ci.org/moodleou/moodle-qtype_pmatchjme.svg?branch=master)](https://travis-ci.org/moodleou/moodle-qtype_pmatchjme)

 Students can draw a molecule using the JME editor.
-This is then graded by matching it against vaious model answers that are expressed using a sophisticated patten matching algorithm.
+This is then graded by matching it against various model answers that are expressed using a sophisticated patten matching algorithm.
 See http://docs.moodle.org/dev/The_OU_PMatch_algorithm